Saturday, December 28, 2024

 *My sister and I are on speaking terms, outside of the topic of Mother and are trying to lend each other grief support.
 I am going to keep this very surface level, for now.

 *Grayson has a new job and seems to enjoy it.
 He is paying for his auto insurance and his phone bill.
-It seems like he is drinking less - at least I hope so.
 I choose not to worry about him as much.

 My plan is keep this calm momentum into June!